matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

        Operations for aggregating columns, see Row::sumRow().
     - `$columnsToRenameAfterAggregation` (`array`) &mdash;
        Columns mapped to new names for columns that must change names when summed because they cannot be summed, eg, `array('nb_uniq_visitors' => 'sum_daily_nb_uniq_visitors')`.
+    - `$countRowsRecursive` (`bool`|`array`) &mdash;
+       if set to true, will calculate the recursive rows count for all record names which makes it slower.
+If you only need it for some records pass an array of recordNames that defines for which ones you need a recursive row count.

 - *Returns:*  `array` &mdash;
     Returns the row counts of each aggregated report before truncation, eg, array( 'report1' => array('level0' => $report1->getRowsCount, 'recursive' => $report1->getRowsCountRecursive()), 'report2' => array('level0' => $report2->getRowsCount, 'recursive' => $report2->getRowsCountRecursive()), ... )